TiagoMontes/TiagoMontes/README.md

 - 🔭 I’m currently working on **Charlie**

 - 🌱 I’m currently working with **React, Next, Typescript and Symfony.
-As a hobby, I study and develop in Java, C++, Express and others .**
+As a hobby, I study another language and solve problems in leetcode (33 solved).**

 - 💬 Ask me about **Backend and Frontend**